 This course uses sociological perspectives to examine the diversity of families and explore the changing marriage patterns in contemporary society.
 The goal of the course is to help students develop a sound base for a successful marriage and healthy family.

-Prerequisite(s): SOC 101 3 lecture hours per week 3 credit hours
+Prerequisite(s): SOC 101 3 lecture hours per week

 SPA • Spanish